Executive Committee

 Terri was born and raised in Latrobe, Pennsylvania, a small city located approximately 40 miles southeast of Pittsburgh.
 After high school, Terri attended the Pennsylvania State University, where she graduated from in1989 with a degree in environmental engineering.
 At that time, Terri was hired as an engineer with a private consulting engineering firm, Dewberry and Davis, located in Fairfax, Virginia.
 She worked there until March of 1993 when she decided to return to her hometown of Latrobe, where she was offered a job with the Latrobe Municipal Authority (LMA) as the newly-created position of Environmental Control Supervisor.

 The Latrobe Municipal Authority provides water and wastewater services to approximately 10,000 customers.
 Terri continued to work in that position at the Authority until March of 2011, when she was named LMA’s Assistant Manager.
-Five years later, Terri was promoted to the role of Manager of the Authority and has held that position for six years now.
+In 2016, Terri was promoted to the role of Manager of the Authority and has held that position ever since.

 Terri served as the Region 9 director for PMAA from 2015-2018.
 She has also been a member of the PMAA’s WIN Steering Committee since it became in existence.
 Terri currently resides in Latrobe with her husband Jay and she has one son, Ryan.